Fort Lauderdale sights and their history

 Fort Lauderdale sights along the canals

 We explore Fort Lauderdale Florida sights aboard the Jungle Queen IV.
 My head is slowly spinning: "Nick Nolte lives in this villa and Al Pacino shot one of his blockbusters in that one".
 It goes on like this or something like that while we leisurely board the sternwheeler jungle Queen through the channels of Fort Lauderdale slide.
 At first we thought about exploring the waters in and around Fort Lauderdale with a water taxi.
 Then we decided to go on the riverboat tour.
 This is in Miami / Fort Lauderdale Sightseeing Pass* contain.
-We wanted to know something more about what we see on the way.
+We wanted to learn a little more about what we see along the way.
 That's what the three-hour boat tour through the canals of Fort Lauderdale offered us.
 We would have passed it by water taxi without learning more about it.
 We wanted to know what and who is hiding behind the facades of the millionaire villas that line the waterways of America's Venice.

 Although raindrops fall shortly before departure, we stay on board.
 I'm actually very happy that the sun is not shining as intensely from the sky today as it has been in recent days.
 As a new arrival from wintry Germany, the sun quickly wins its battle here.
 We are red like now grilled Chicken.
 A few clouds in the sky are just right.